sharadregoti/tyk-docs/tyk-docs/content/upgrading-tyk.md

 ---

 This section provides guides and guidance for upgrading your Tyk installation.

-When upgrading Tyk, you need to consider the model you are on (SaaS, Self Managed, Hybrid or OSS).
-Then depending on that understand which components you should upgrade (e.g. Gateway, Pump, Dashboard, Go Plugins), while taking into account the deployment style you've implemented (Docker, Helm, K8S, various Linux distributions).
++When upgrading Tyk, consider the following:
+- **Deployment model**: SaaS, Self Managed, Hybrid, or OSS.
+- **Installation type**: Take into account the installation style you've implemented, such as Docker, Helm, K8S, or various Linux distributions.
+- **Components**: Depending on your model, upgrade relevant components such as Gateway, Pump, Dashboard, or Go Plugins.

-This is the way we have structured for you the upgrade guides, so you get all the information you need in one place.
+Following these considerations, we have structured this section of upgrade guides in the same way so you get all the information you need in one place.

 ---